quicwg/base-drafts/draft-ietf-quic-recovery.md

 considered a strong enough signal of packet loss, so does not result in an immediate change to congestion window or recovery state.
-An RTO timer expires only when there's a prolonged period of network silence, which could be caused by a change in the underlying network RTT.
+An RTO timer expires only when there's a prolonged period of network silence, which could be caused by a change in the network RTT.

 QUIC also diverges from TCP by including MaxAckDelay in the RTO period.
 Since QUIC corrects for this delay in its SRTT and RTTVAR computations, it is necessary to add this delay explicitly in the TLP and RTO computation.

-When an acknowledgment is received for a packet sent on an RTO event, any unacknowledged packets with lower packet numbers than those acknowledged MUST be marked as lost.
-If an acknowledgement for a packet sent on an RTO is received at the same time packets sent prior to the first RTO are acknowledged, the RTO is considered spurious and standard loss detection rules apply.
+When an ACK is received that acknowledges only one or more packets sent on an RTO event, all unacknowledged packets with lower packet numbers MUST be marked as lost.
+If packets sent prior to the first RTO are acknowledged in the same ACK, the RTO is considered spurious and standard loss detection rules apply.

 A packet sent when an RTO timer expires MAY carry new data if available or unacknowledged data to potentially reduce recovery time.
-Since this packet is sent as a probe into the network prior to establishing any packet loss, prior unacknowledged packets SHOULD NOT be marked as lost.
+Since this packet is sent as a probe into the network prior to establishing any packet loss, prior unacknowledged packets SHOULD NOT be marked as lost when the timer expires.

 A packet sent on an RTO timer MUST NOT be blocked by the sender's congestion controller.
 A sender MUST however count these packets as being in flight, since